ShamSinha/Image-Recognition-Website/README.md

 ![](https://github.com/ShamSinha/Image-Recognition-Website/blob/branch1/images/Screenshot%20(195).png)

-7. You can recognise Landmarks in Colab itself run this and upload your image
+7. You can our model to recognise Landmarks in Colab itself run this and upload your image.

         from google.colab import files